 GETTING OUT OF YOUR OWN WAY

-How many promotional messages — TV spots, social media posts, display ads, podcast tie-ins — are little more than brands bragging about themselves, arguing their case?
-No one wants to hear an argument for argument’s sake; and few want to hear an opinion that conflicts with their own.
-What we want to hear is how a brand/product/whatever fits into our worldview, and why it matters in our lives.
+How many promotional messages — TV spots, social media posts, display ads, podcast tie-ins — are little more than brands bragging about themselves or their products?
+Nobody cares about you, and few want to hear an opinion that conflicts with their own.
+What we want to hear is how a brand or product fits into our worldview, and why it matters in our lives.
 What we want to hear is how it’s relevant to us.

 That’s why 2019 will be the year in which smart brands start getting out of their own way and focusing on the customer.
 It’s time to remember who matters.
 It’s time to place less emphasis on intuitive yet ultimately self-serving goals (e.g., brand awareness, demand generation, last-click attribution) — and instead get back to being relevant … because all success comes from that very thing.

 The simple fact is that people spend money on brands they like and trust.
 It’s the same unconscious process by which you choose your friends and other close relations.
 When your gut gives you a good feeling about someone or something, you draw them into your life.
 Everything else is academic.